Fasting in Buddhism: Fasting in Mahāyāna Buddhism

 Indian mahayana Buddhists practiced the abstention of food after noon as other Indian Buddhists did.
 They also sometimes had their own unique fasting practices.
 One of the most popular of these was a one day fast associated with the cult of Amoghapāśa and the Amoghapāśahṛdayadhāraṇi (i.e. Amoghapāśanāmahṛdaya Mahāyāna Sūtra).

 Fasting is also an important part of medicinal cures in Indian Buddhism, which were a key part of Buddhist monastic practice (as bad health was understood as being a detriment to one's spiritual practice).
 Yijing's Record of the Inner Law Sent Home from the Southern Seas is an extensive record of the life in Buddhist monasteries which discusses medical topics.
-According to this text, regarding the various medical sciences "absention from food is of utmost importance."
-According to Yijing, these medical fasts were done for up seven days in central Indian monasteries (but in other regions, two or three days were the upper limit).
+According to this text, regarding the various medical sciences "abstention from food is of utmost importance."
+According to Yijing, these medical fasts were done for up to seven days in central Indian monasteries (but in other regions, two or three days were the upper limit).
 However, he also mentions one person who underwent a 30 day fast and recovered afterwards and so he states that the number of days depends on various circumstances and is not fixed.